Omari Salisbury

-Omari Salisbury (born June 4, 1975) is an American journalist, videographer, and business man from Seattle, Washington who founded Converge Media, a local independent production company for local news and entertainment, in 2017.
-Salisbury was reporting live for Converge to cover Seattle's protest response to the murder of George Floyd, when he captured the "pink umbrella video" that was described as an early flashpoint of the 2020 protests in Seattle.
+Omari Salisbury (born June 4, 1975) is an American journalist, videographer, and businessman from Seattle, Washington.
+He founded Converge Media, a local independent production company focused on local news and entertainment, in 2017.
+Salisbury was reporting live for Converge to cover Seattle's protest response to the murder of George Floyd when he captured the "pink umbrella video," that was described as an early flashpoint of the 2020 protests in Seattle.

 Early life and education

-Salisbury was raised in Seattle's Central District, Seattle and graduated from Garfield High School (Seattle).
-In high school he wrote for the school paper the Messenger; later when he attended Elizabeth City State University he was a broadcaster on the college radio station WRVS 89.9.
+Salisbury was raised in Seattle's Central District and graduated from Garfield High School (Seattle).
+In high school, he wrote for the school paper, the Messenger; later when he attended Elizabeth City State University he was a broadcaster on the college radio station WRVS 89.9.

-The U.S. Department of Justice program Weed and Seed was instated when Salisbury was attending Garfield, and he witnessed families in his neighborhood lose their homes for possession of illegal drugs.
-This experience, which Salisbury viewed as unjust, had an impact on his sense of duty to his community and his desire to see the Central District thrive as a home for Seattle's Black residents.
-Thus civilly engaged at 16 years old, Salisbury spoke to The Seattle Times in 1992 about his concerns over the impact of the program on the high school students and the city at large.
+During Salisbury's time at Garfield, the U.S. Department of Justice introduced Weed and Seed program.
+He witnessed families in his neighborhood lose their homes due to illegal drugs possession, which he viewed as unjust.
+This experience had an impact on his sense of duty to his community and his desire to see the Central District thrive as a home for Seattle's Black residents.
+Thus, civilly engaged at 16 years old, Salisbury spoke to The Seattle Times in 1992 about his concerns over the impact of the program on the high school students and the city at large.
 Then in 2019 he spoke with student reporters from the Messenger about the lasting legacy of the program and contemporary issues of gentrification, saying:

 1990 Arrest

-On August 5, 1990, Omari Salisbury's brother Tunde Salisbury was returning home with some friends when they were stopped by officers of the Seattle Police Department.
+On August 5, 1990, Omari Salisbury's brother, Tunde Salisbury, was returning home with some friends when they were stopped by officers of the Seattle Police Department.
 Some of the boys told the officers they were tired of being harassed by police; Omari Salisbury joined them in front of the family home and also complained about harassment.
 Tunde and Omari Salisbury were both arrested and witnesses said they were both beaten.
-They were taken to the East Precinct though protocol indicated that as minors they should be taken to the juvenile facility instead, and allegedly beaten again on site.
-This event caused Salisbury's mother to increase her time spent in activism and found the Mothers for Police Accountability.
+They were taken to the East Precinct, although protocol indicated that minors should be taken to a juvenile facility; they allegedly faced further beaten on-site.
+This event caused Salisbury's mother to increase her time spent in activism, leading her to found Mothers for Police Accountability.